 The use of incense in worshipping Gods and ancestors remained central in Tang and Song societies.
 By then, Buddhism and the associated use of incense in temples had also become pervasive.
 These practices remain today, and have unfortunately become one of the few widespread uses of incense in modern Chinese societies.

-It’s only been in recent years that the burning of incense has been adopted back into homes.
-We hope that this brief glimpse into the role of incense in Chinese history will inspire you to incorporate the ritual of incense into your daily life, just as it has inspired us to create this first incense collection.
+We hope that this brief glimpse into the role of incense in Chinese history will inspire you to incorporate the ritual of incense into your daily life, just as it has inspired us.